olegkleiman/Odette/README.md

 - Followed by a 1×1 pointwise convolution.
 This allows to actually reduce the number of parameters in the network.

 Very efficient and fast results are obtained when MobileNets is combined with SSD (Single Shot Detector) framework.
-In this project I use Caffe version of the [original TensorFlow implementation](https://github.com/Zehaos/MobileNet)
+In this project I use [Caffe implementation of SSD model](https://github.com/chuanqi305/MobileNet-SSD).
+One may use Caffe version of the [original TensorFlow implementation](https://github.com/Zehaos/MobileNet)